romellfudi/CircleCiSample/README.md

 Once test the potential of the tool we are going to see the really useful thing that we can do with Circleci, let's suppose that in our team development, then we want to assure the main branch of our repository always have a stable version, where everything developed has been proved correctly.

-On Bitbucket go to configure and edit branch permissions, stay blank space in 'write access' input, and uncheck or revoke all permissions for revoking directly new changes, and enable pull request task for everybody.
+On Github go to configure and edit branch permissions, stay blank space in 'write access' input, and uncheck or revoke all permissions for revoking directly new changes, and enable pull request task for everybody.

 ![image](snapshot/C.png#center)